LineRunner17/python-lsdyna_encrypt/README.md

 ```
 This would allow the use of this then encrypted curve until May 1, 2024.
 Also the error message until the next *Keyword is printed in the message file or d3hsp.
 Please note that the LS-Dyna uses the server date to check against the expiration date.
 I.e. if you have an encrypted file, you can still run simulations with this encrypted file if you manually reset the server date to a date before the expiration date.

 ## Requirements

+* Requires setup of gpg on the machine and importing the LS-Dyna Public keys
+  * These steps above are a one-time thing.
 * Python3.6 and above
 * Tested in various LINUX enviroments
 * Not in Windows, but should work

 ## Example Usage

 * On the CLI:
 ```
 >>> python3 encrypt_lsdyna.py test.key